From the World Heritage inscription:

 About Mont-Saint-Michel and Its Bay

 The Mont-Saint-Michel and its Bay UNESCO site is an island commune located in Normandy, France.
 Though inhabited, the island has a very small population with only 44 people living in it as of 2009.
 Despite that, this is still one of the most popular UNESCO sites in France.
-It is located within a strategic fortification island that was built since the ancient times.
+It is located within a strategic fortification island that was built since ancient times.
 Since the 8th century AD, Mont-Saint-Michel and its Bay is also the seat of the monastery.

 The town of Mont-Saint-Michel exemplifies a feudal society.
 God is on top of the structure, followed by the abbey and monastery.
 At the bottom of this structure is the housing for the people that lived in the village, which are mostly fishermen and farmers.

 Mont-Saint-Michel and its Bay are located about 600 meters from land.
 During low tide, the island becomes accessible to pilgrims who visit the abbey and monastery.
 When the tide rises up, this would protect the island from would-be assailants as it becomes inaccessible.
 There is a difference of about 14 meters when the tide goes up or down.
 This is one of the reasons why Mont-Saint-Michel and its Bay have remained unconquered during the Hundred Years’ War.
 This small garrison was able to fend off an attack from the English during the early 15th century.

-The monastery is considered an important structure during the medieval Christianity age.
+The monastery is considered an important structure from medieval Christianity.
 This monastery was built in dedication to archangel St. Michael.
 Meanwhile, the first monastic establishment that was built on the island dates to as far back as the 8th century.
 Another important structure on the island is the Old Windmill of Moidrey.
 This mill is located on top of a hill that is located next to the bay.
 It was built primarily to produce flour during the onset of the 19th century.